-Anti-Bullying, Equality and Diversity
+Anti-Bullying

-At Muck Primary School, we operate a zero tolerance policy towards bullying.
+At Eigg Primary School, we operate a zero-tolerance policy towards bullying.
 Bullying behaviour is defined as deliberate repeated incidents of harmful words or actions against an individual.
 Bullying can be extremely damaging to a child's social and emotional wellbeing, and as such, can't be accepted at any level in school.
-The Council's anti-bullying policy can be found at - https://www.highland.gov.uk/downloads/file/19358/anti\bullying\-\guidance\for\schools
+Our school's anti-bullying policy can be found here - which follows important anti-bullying guidance from the Highland Council.

-Equality and Inclusion
+Equality, Diversity and Inclusion